“What gets measured gets managed”

 - Visits and Visitors – Probably the first thing that comes to mind is how actively the portal is used.
 To find out, we need to know how many unique visitors are there and how many new visitors we get every day, week or month.

 - Site Content – What site content is most popular?
 Reality vs Expectation.
 Is there any unused content?
 If we know what content is not used, we can investigate why that is – the content may be very useful, but due to bad site design or technical issues, it may simply be inaccessible to users.

 - Document Libraries and Lists – What is going on with them?
 What departments are contributing to content?
 How many new documents have been created within the last month and by which departments?

 - Search – is obviously very important.
 The site design can be just awesome, but it doesn’t necessarily mean that visitors can find what they need in all cases.
 Then they have to use Search.
 Content might not be available because of bad links or access issues, or it might be completely missing from the site.
 Clearly knowing what visitors are searching for, and how relevant are the search results – this is some of the most valuable feedback you can get from SharePoint reports.

 It is important to note that SharePoint Administrators also have their technical tasks in order to keep a SharePoint-based site functional, responsive and optimized.
 The following reports are frequently in demand by Administrators:

-- The size of sites, document libraries and lists - Could it be that there are too many documents so that we probably need to revise our strategy and keep some things outside of SharePoint?
-What document types take up the most space?
+- The size of sites, document libraries and lists – Could it be that there are too many documents so that we probably need to revise our strategy and keep some things outside of SharePoint?
+What types of document take up the most space?
 Are there lists exceeding or approaching the recommended list item threshold?